 by Don Clasen

 Settling on which paint to buy can be a bewildering experience to the average consumer.
 There are so many brands to choose from, so many lines within a brand, and so many types of paint to deal with.
-Most interior and exterior jobs are pretty straightforward however and don’t require specialized knowledge or products.
+Most interior and exterior jobs are pretty straightforward however, and don’t require specialized knowledge or products.
 In this article I’ll give you some broad overall considerations to keep in mind.

 Selecting The Right Paint Brand

-Having said all that it is an obvious fact that you pretty much get what you pay for in the paint you buy, but not always.
+Having said all that, it is an obvious fact that you pretty much get what you pay for in the paint you buy, yet not always.
 I have found over the years paints that were very pricey yet quite average in quality.
 On the other hand, some inexpensive paints perform beautifully with nice leveling, glide, strong adhesion properties, good hiding power and less splatter or mess.
 There are so many brands, types and lines involved that it is almost impossible to summarize it all but this is where a professional’s experience comes in handy.